 HPN will review providers who have been restricted from participating in DHCS programs.
-The DHCS Restricted Providers list are reviewed within 30 days of the list being sent by the health plan to identify practitioners restricted from participating in DHCS programs.
+The DHCS Restricted Providers list is reviewed at least monthly or within 30 days of the list being sent by the health plan to identify practitioners restricted from participating in DHCS programs.
 The DHCS Restricted Providers list will be reviewed, dated, and initialed by credentialing staff when received from health plan.